cgs-ets/moodle-local_excursions/README.md

  - invalidated_on_edit → Fields in the activity planning form that cause the workflow step to be reset if they are edited after the step has been actioned.
  - approvers → Users that can action this workflow step.
 The username of the user must be provided.
 Contacts is an optional array of email addresses to notify instead of the user's email address.
  - prerequisites → Workflow steps that must be actioned before this workflow step can be actioned.
- - skippable → whether the workflow step can be disabled/skipped by other workflow users.
+ - canskip → whether the workflow step can be disabled/skipped by other workflow users.

 ### Completing the form